 Hebrew Studies classes are held once a week during the school year, with students progressing through four years consecutive years of Hebrew study.
 During this time, students are expected to develop the ability to read, write, and speak Hebrew words, lead a group in basic Jewish prayers, and guide home rituals.
 Students are also expected to acquire the basic skills necessary for chanting Torah.

 Outside of class, students are expected to spend about one hour per week on their Hebrew lessons.

 Many of the skills acquired in the Hebrew Studies program are necessary for bar/bat mitzvah.
 However, the goals and content of Hebrew Studies transcend preparation for bar/bat mitzvah.

 Students in Congregation Emeth’s Hebrew Studies program are not expected to be conversant in Hebrew at the end of four years.

-- Download the education packet (follow above link)
+- Download the appropriate education packet (follow above links)

 - Print and complete the packet